 Indoor sources of air pollution are:

-● Household cleaning products and chemicals
+- Household cleaning products and chemicals

-● Tobacco smoke
+- Tobacco smoke

-● Mold and pollen
+- Mold and pollen

 How Far Can Air Pollution Travel?

-Effects on the Lungs
+Effects On The Lungs

 If you smoke, the effects of tobacco on your lungs might be magnified due to pollution.
 Finally, in children, excessive exposure to air pollution may lead to abnormal lung growth and function.

-Effects on the Pancreas
+Effects On The Pancreas

-A University of Southern California study found that high levels of air pollution can lead to pancreas damage.
+A University of Southern California study found that high levels of air pollution can also lead to pancreas damage.
 When the pancreas is injured, it can lead to diabetes.
-So if you’re exposed to excess pollution in childhood, your risk of type 2 diabetes as an adult goes up.
-The worst contaminants come from motor vehicles and power plants.
+So, if you’re exposed to excess pollution in childhood, your risk of type 2 diabetes as an adult goes up.
+The worst contaminants also come from motor vehicles and power plants.
 Other studies also suggest that air pollution may increase the risk and/or death rate associated with pancreatic cancer.

-Effects on the Heart
+Effects On The Heart

 Medical researchers are especially concerned about the very small particles, less than 2.5 microns.
-These tiny contaminants come from burning fuel, and they are harder to filter.
+These tiny contaminants come from burning fuel, and they are also harder to filter.
 Their small size also makes it easier for them to penetrate the body’s defenses.

-Effects on the Brain
+Effects On The Brain

 When pregnant women are exposed to excess pollution, it may affect fetal brain development.
 The effect on infants and children may also be detrimental to growth.
 This could lead to cognitive problems and learning disabilities.

-In adults, this could lead to a higher risk of Alzheimer’s and Parkinson’s disease.
+In adults, this could lead to a higher risk of Alzheimer’s disease and Parkinson’s disease.
 One particle, called magnetite, can also enter the body through the olfactory nerve (through your nose) and the gut.
 The magnetic charge on this particle makes it highly toxic to the brain.

-Ground level ozone appears when certain compounds react with the sun’s ultraviolet rays.
+Ground-level ozone appears when certain compounds react with the sun’s ultraviolet rays.

-● Volatile organic compounds (VOCs)
+1. Volatile organic compounds (VOCs)

-● Oxides of nitrogen (NOx)
+2. Oxides of nitrogen (NOx)

-Motor vehicles, construction equipment and agricultural equipment are the main producers of VOCs and NOx.
-Ground level ozone levels are highest between 3 p.m. to 7 p.m.
-Also, the summer tends to see the highest ground level ozone levels.
+Motor vehicles, construction equipment, and agricultural equipment are the main producers of VOCs and NOx.
+Ground-level ozone levels are highest between 3 p.m. to 7 p.m.
+Also, the summer tends to see the highest ground-level ozone levels.

-Ground level ozone can affect your health by:
+Ground-level ozone can affect your health by:

-● Permanent lung damage
+- Permanent lung damage

-● Wheezing, chest pain, dry throat, headache or nausea
+- Wheezing, chest pain, dry throat, headache or nausea

-● Increased susceptibility to infections
+- Increased susceptibility to infections

-● Fatigue and muscle weakness
+- Fatigue and muscle weakness

-What is an Ozone Alert?
+What Is An Ozone Alert?

-What is Particulate Matter?
+What Is Particulate Matter?

 Small particles (known as PM2.5 or fine particulate matter) are the most dangerous because they slip through your body’s natural defenses more easily.
 Exposure to particulate matter can potentially affect any organ in your body.

-What is the Air Quality Index (AQI)?
+What Is the Air Quality Index?

-The AQI is an index established by environmental agencies to determine the quality of the air.
+The air quality index (AQI) is an index established by environmental agencies to determine the quality of the air.
 The range of the index is from 0 to 500 with the higher number meaning more air pollution.

-How to Protect Yourself From Air Pollution
+How To Protect Yourself From Air Pollution

 Here are some practical ways to decrease the impact of air pollution on your health:

-● Consider buying a certified air purifying device.
+- Consider buying a certified air purifying device.
 Remember, these only work in a single room.
 Your bedroom might be the best place to keep the purifier.

-● Avoid early morning exercise near traffic.
+- Avoid early morning exercise near traffic.
 The morning is rush hour, and cooler temperatures tend to stagnate pollutants.

-● Take the bus.
+- Take the bus.
 Public transit reduces emissions.
-If you have to drive, set your AC to recirculate instead of taking in outside air.
+If you have to drive, set your AC to recirculate instead of taking in outside air

-● Install radon and carbon monoxide detectors in your home.
+- Install radon and carbon monoxide detectors in your home.

-● Commercially available masks don’t help much since they don’t filter out small particles.
+- Commercially available masks don’t help much since they don’t filter out small particles.

 Do Your Part